by Paul Sanders

 Downloaded software: More companies now let you download their software entirely online, without a disc.
 Not all of those companies allow you to re-download the program if your hard drive fails, so backing up the initial download to external hard drives is a good idea.
 You can also burn a hard copy of the program data on to disc of you have a DVD burner.

-Downloaded music: You don't want all the money you've spent on MP3s to be lost with a failed hard drive.
+Downloaded music: You don't want all the money you've spent on music files to be lost with a failed hard drive.
 Most music services recommend making a backup CD of albums that you download.
 You could back up those files to external hard drives and burn a CD for your car as well.
 If your duplicate file on your internal hard drive fails or is corrupted, you can recopy the backup.

 Personal projects: If you have digital art projects, journals, or writing projects stored as text documents, back them up to that external hard drive and save hundreds of hours of your original work and ideas from being lost.